The 15th annual Harry Potter Academic Conference will be held fully in person at Chestnut Hill College on

-digiHPAC presentations are presented over Zoom, live or pre-recorded, in 30-minute windows.
-Most HPAC presentations are a 20-minute presentation with a five-minute Q&A session to follow.
-Panel-style discussions, teaching sessions, or performance session proposals may request a longer presentation time.
-Topics can include, but are not limited to, close textual criticism, diversity and inclusion, psychology, philosophy, political science, and film, music, religious, and fandom studies.
-Past presentations have been accepted on the Harry Potter book and film series, the Fantastic Beasts film series, and the Potterverse in dialogue with other works.
+Most HPAC presentations are 20 minutes long with a five- to ten-minute Q&A session to follow.
+Topics can include, but are not limited to: close textual criticism, character analysis, film studies, music studies, diversity and inclusion, psychology, religious studies, philosophy, and fandom studies.
+Past presentations have been accepted on the Harry Potter book and film series (including Cursed Child), the Fantastic Beasts film series, etc. Panel-style discussions, teaching sessions, or performance session proposals are considered and may request additional presentation time.

 Any questions?
 Contact us or check out the FAQ.